the-eduek/hng-task_two/README.md

 # hng-task_two
- HNGi8 FRontend Task 2 - A résumé/application to join a team,.
+ HNGi8 FRontend Task 2 - A résumé/application to join a team.